JamesWWilson/JamesWWilson.github.io/_posts/2019-03-12-Parking-Violations-at-UCLA.md

 ```

 Overall, a high density of violations seems to occur on street corners, likely
-due to how the tickets are geo encoded originally.
+due to how the tickets are geo-encoded.
 Gayley, Landfair, Roebling,
-and Midvale all are high density areas for ticketing.
+and Midvale are all high density areas for ticketing, regardless of the category
+of ticket being handed out.

 Subsetting for different types of violations lets us get a more granular look: